shawntan/minicraft-android/README.md

 The original game, made by Notch (http://notch.tumblr.com/) can be found here https://s3.amazonaws.com/ld48/ld22/index.html This is my attempt at porting it to Android.

+##To do

+- Save & Resume game
+- Optimisation so that games run smoother with less memory footprint
+- Testing: not sure if games works at lower levels yet.

 ##Download
-You can download the .apk here: https://github.com/shawntan/minicraft-android/raw/master/bin/Minicraft.apk
+You can download the .apk here:

+https://github.com/shawntan/minicraft-android/raw/master/bin/Minicraft.apk